 There are five different applications available for applicants to complete depending on the project type and size.
 It is incumbent on the applicant to complete the application appropriate for their project.
-Applicants applying for infrastructure projects must utilize the application type based on the entire project cost, not the ATP request amount.
+Applicants applying for infrastructure projects must choose the application type based on the entire project cost, not the ATP request amount.
 All eligible projects must apply with one of the following application types.
 Applications for plans may not be combined with applications for infrastructure or non-infrastructure projects.
-Applications for the 2021 ATP Quick-Build Project Pilot Program must be submitted in the manner outlined in Appendix D.